Toggle: English / Spanish

 Unlike most cataracts, which occur with aging, congenital cataracts are present at birth.

 Congenital cataracts are rare.
-In most patients, no cause can be found.
+In most people, no cause can be found.

 Congenital cataracts often occur as part of the following birth defects: